1) How much water will be required and where will it come from?

 4) How will local crops, particularly tobacco and livestock (and products from livestock) be affected?

-There is no evidence since the 1970s of mining and milling operations having a negative impact on food crops, cattle, milk, or tobacco.
+There is no evidence since the 1970s of uranium mining and milling operations in the United States having a negative impact on food crops, cattle, milk, or tobacco.
 In fact, Farm Bureau members living near mining operations have stated that they found no negative impact on their land and farming operations, and some of them are harvesting hay on reclaimed mining sites.
-The same is true for mining and milling sites in France, whose agricultural traditions and climate are almost identical to those of Pittsylvania County.
+The same is true for uranium mining and milling sites in France, whose agricultural traditions and climate are almost identical to those of Pittsylvania County.
 In addition, contrary to rumors circulated locally, the Hershey candy company in Pennsylvania only stopped buying milk from the dairies in the area of the Three-Mile Island immediately after the event as a precaution, but resumed using local milk within two weeks, stating that the company could find no connection between the production of milk and the event at Three-Mile Island.

 5) How will radioactive dust be controlled?